EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: NSG details

 \subsection{NSG on Real-world Data}

 \paragraph{NSG for CTV.}

 In Section \ref{subsection:queries}, we described two symbolic operations to process task description.
 In CTV, all of the action steps refer to a certain action.
 Hence, we apply the \code{ActionQuery} as in Table \ref{table:QTypes} to encode all action steps.
 In Section \ref{subsection:plan_parsing_from_instructions}, we described (1) how we processed task description into a graph and (2) how we generated all possible sequences from the graph.
-In our \textit{action sequence verification} setting, the ground truth action sequence was given as the task description.
-Hence, we directly feed the sequence in our later model Query Encoders and Video Aligner.
-In our \textit{task verification} setting, only the task class was given.
-Here, instead of generating a graph from the task description, we follow \cite{mao2023action} to construct a graph given each task by all possible sequence order as shown in Figure \ref{figure:cross_task_verification_graph}.
-Then, we feed the graph to the rest of our model.
+Since the action sequences are already given in CTV, we can skip the above two steps in Section \ref{subsection:plan_parsing_from_instructions} and directly feed the sequence in our Query Encoder and Video Aligner models.

 \paragraph{Performance Evaluation.} To evaluate how NSG enables task verification in the real world, we compare the performance of NSG against selected baselines described in Sec.~\ref{subsection:baseline_evaluation}, which were either applied to the previous CrossTask evaluation (MIL-NCE\cite{miech2020end}, VideoCLIP\cite{videoclip}) or had competitive performance (CoCa\cite{coca}, VIOLIN\cite{violin_dataset}) on \etv.
-Note that the methods for CrossTask are not directly applicable to CTV since CTV focuses on task verification (predicting if the task is accomplished) instead of temporal localization(localizing action temporally).
+Note that the methods for CrossTask are not directly applicable to CTV since CTV focuses on task verification (predicting if the task is accomplished) instead of temporal localization (localizing action temporally).
 Table~\ref{table:crosstask_results} shows that the baseline models VideoCLIP, CoCa perform better than VIOLIN on CTV as compared to \etv.
 This indicates that CTV is potentially able to better harness the gains from the large-scale VL pretraining in these models compared to \etv.
-Despite these gains, NSG outperforms the baselines by a significant margin in both action sequence and task verification settings.
-We also found the \textit{Task verification} setting is more challenging than \textit{Action sequence verification} setting in general since the former offers much less information for the model to predict.
-Also, the same task may have different ways to accomplish it.
-The model needs to learn such diverse steps inherently.
-The results demonstrate the applicability of NSG's causal and compositional reasoning capabilities in the real world.
+Despite these gains, NSG outperforms the baselines by a significant margin.